Pupil Premium Strategy Statement 2021-2022

 |

 2 | Reading skills are hampered by lack of vocabulary.
-Assessments, observations, and discussions with pupils indicate underdeveloped oracy skills that are evident from Reception through to KS2.
+Aassessments, observations, and discussions with pupils indicate underdeveloped oracy skills that are evident from Reception through to KS2 for some pupils.

 |

 3 | Maths can be a struggle for some children who cannot use basic recall to help them tackle maths learning.
-There is also a lack of confidence and fluency in some pupil premium girls, which can be exacerbated by negative feelings about Maths at home. |
+Access to adults who are confident in maths outside of school or who act as ‘maths role models’ is limited for some pupils. |

-4 | Attendance – despite a massive range of strategies used to improve attendance, there are still some disadvantaged children with persistent absence.
+4 | Attendance – a range of attendance strategies are in place at school and have made a measurable and significant difference to pupils against national and local data.
+However, continued ongoing support and challenge around attendance is still needed for some disadvantaged children with persistent absence.
 Some of these children have multiple vulnerabilities, that can negatively affect their attendance. |

-5 | Lack of parental support and confidence, stemming from their own educational experiences and other pressures in their lives. |
+5 | Lack of parental and confidence or support, stemming from their own educational experiences and other pressures in their lives.
+His can manifest in a number of ways including but not limited to: academic performance, personal development and in terms of a pupil’s individual needs for learning or behaviour support. |

 6 | Some families have difficulty paying for extra-curricular activities such as day trips in all year groups and residential experiences in Y5 and Y6 |